-Join Greg Sowell for an in-depth discussion in this video Firewalls and security zones, part of Foundations of Networking: Network Media (WANs).
+Join Greg Sowell for an in-depth discussion in this video Firewalls and security zones, part of Networking Foundations: Network Media (WANs).

 - [Voiceover] In networking, firewalls are…application-specific appliances.…While they will share many features with routers,…they often lack a few key tools, like policy-based routing.…Firewalls today are considered stateful.…Stateful means they keep track of the…state of protocols traversing them.…Only packets, part of a valid connection,…or specifically allowed traffic,…will be allowed through the firewall.…By default, most firewalls block all traffic.…No traffic will move through…until you update policies to allow it.…

 Once it's allowed, a connection entry…will be placed for it monitoring…all further packets in that stream.…Some firewalls employ a concept known as security zones.…Security zones are logical constructs…to which one or more interfaces…on the device are bound.…In a firewall that supports security zones,…you must have at least two zones configured,…which will offer protection between the two.…Two zone configurations usually…define an outside and an inside.…

 The outside is the internet.…And the inside will be the secure…